Semiparametric Bayesian Inference for Local Extrema of Functions in the Presence of Noise

 \section{Theoretical results}

 In this section, we provide theoretical evidence of a multi-modal posterior distribution of $t$.
 Standard Bernstein-von Mises (BvM) theorems state that, under certain conditions, the posterior distribution is close to a normal distribution.
 In our encompassing approach which indexes local extrema by a univariate $t$, a single normal approximation is unlikely to hold.
 Instead, we show that the posterior distribution of $t$ converges to a mixture of Gaussians.
-This multi-modal limiting distribution along with a derived local asymptotic property delineate key differences between the adopted encompassing approach and existing semiparametric work, and provide supports for posterior summary that accounts for multi-modality of the posterior distribution.
+This multi-modal limiting distribution along with a derived local asymptotic property delineate key differences between the adopted encompassing approach and existing semiparametric work, and provide support for posterior summary that accounts for such multi-modality.